 Justice Gorsuch wrote a separate dissent, reasoning that the time has come to reevaluate Times v.
 Sullivan.
 Gorsuch noted that the media world in 2021 is vastly different than it was in 1964 when Times v.
 Sullivan was decided.
 “It seems that publishing without investigation, fact-checking, or editing has become the optimal criminal strategy,” he wrote.
 He also criticized lower courts’ extension of the actual malice standard to a variety of so-called limited purpose public figures.
 He warns that the net effect of the Times v.
 Sullivan decision and its progeny is that it “leave[s] far more people without redress than anyone could have predicted.”

-This article was published on July 2, 2021.
+This article was published on July 2, 2021 and updated in 2022.
 David L. Hudson Jr. is a professor at Belmont University College of Law who writes and speaks regularly on First Amendment issues.
 He is the author of First Amendment: Freedom of Speech (2012), the author of a 12-part lecture series titled Freedom of Speech: Understanding the First Amendment (2018), and a 24-part lecture series, The American Constitution 101 (2019).Send Feedback on this article